Biblioteca Riccardiana: The making of the book collections

-Cosimo’s four sons took after their grandfather Francesco regarding the passion for books.
-This was particularly the case with Gabriello (1705-1798).
+Cosimo's four sons took after their grandfather Francesco regarding their passion for books.
+This was particularly the case with Gabriello (1705–1798).
 A clergyman – and, more specifically, a subdeacon – Gabriello played an extraordinary role both in increasing and preserving the family library.
-First of all, he decided to separate the library’s destiny from that of its various collections; to that purpose, he made the library economically self-sufficient and open to the public during regular working hours, also allowing that some books be checked out.
+First of all, he decided to separate the library's destiny from that of its various collections; to that purpose, he made the library economically self-sufficient and open to the public during regular working hours, also allowing some books to be checked out.

 Gabriello also reorganized the Biblioteca Riccardiana as we still see it today.
-As for the books that were given on loan to scholars from 1737 onwards, one can find detailed information in a handwritten register that is till preserved in the library (MS Ricc.
+As for the books that were given on loan to scholars from 1737 onwards, one can find detailed information in a handwritten register that is still preserved in the library (MS Ricc.
 3481).
 Gabriello not only bought books but also paid close attention to their looks by having them bound by artisans whom he knew personally and held in high esteem for their skills.
-Also, Gabriello’s privileged relations with religious communities – due to his clergyman status – made it easier for him to purchase books frequently.
+Also, Gabriello's privileged relations with religious communities – due to his clergyman status – made it easier for him to purchase books frequently.

 The books that Gabriello bought were never classified separately; instead, they were all added to the existing collection.
 For this reason, unlike most public libraries, the Biblioteca Riccardiana is still today organized as a single collection and its books are not catalogued according to several different inventories.
 The current manuscript list is basically still the same as the one registered in the 1810 Inventario e stima.
 On that occasion the two book collections making up the Riccardi library (one started by Francesco, the other by Gabriello) were merged – regardless of their origins – and organized according to the following progressive series: